 It encourages teamwork and helps to create a shared understanding of what it takes to run a school in a way that respects and enhances the environment.

 Eco Schools in Derbyshire

-Schools in Derbyshire looking for help and advice on eco schools projects should contact the eco schools officer on 01629 538532.
+Schools in Derbyshire looking for help and advice on Eco Schools projects should contact the Eco Schools Officer, Anne Welch tel: 01629 539792.

 We are available to introduce the scheme to school staff, to give assemblies on Eco Schools topics and to help run sessions with the school's eco committee or school council.

 We can also put schools in touch with organisations and individuals that can help them to progress with Eco Schools projects.

 - possible financial savings gleaned from reduced water, fuel and waste disposal bills,

 - opportunities to explore practical application of various aspects of the curriculum,

 - increased environmental awareness amongst pupils and staff,

 - an improved school environment and a reduction in the amount of litter, more recycling and less waste, better use of school grounds and a more sustainable outlook,